theiagen/tbp-parser/docs/usage.md

           show this help message and exit
   -v, --version
-          show program's version number and exit
+          show program's version number and exit --config
+          the configuration file to use, in YAML format (overrides all other arguments except input_json and input_bam)

 quality control arguments:
   options that determine what passes QC